adarshtp/tech-test-game-event-ingesting/README.md

 ```

 ## How to Publish an Event to the App

+### Start the Services

-Start the Services: Run the following command in the project directory to start all services:
+Run the following command in the project directory to start all services:

 ```
 docker-compose up --build
 ```

+### Publish an Event

-Publish an Event: Use a tool like curl, Postman, or any REST client to send a POST request to the /events endpoint.
+Use a tool like curl, Postman, or any REST client to send a POST request to the /events endpoint.
 Here's an example using postman or curl:

 ```
 curl -X POST http://localhost:3000/events \